CS196Illinois/FA25-Group12/Project/Backend/README.md

 ## How to use

 We have written the Python program for the model.
 Simply download the file and input the stock ticker you want to calculate.
+When you enter a stock that’s outside the U.S. market, append the region/market to the end of its ticker.
+Example: Tencent(Tencent is listed in Hong Kong) → 0700.HK, Sony → 6758.T, whereas U.S. stocks like Apple stay AAPL.

 ## Code
 [CAPM.py](https://github.com/CS196Illinois/FA25-Group12/blob/master/Project/Backend/CAPM.py)